mckennapsean/dissertation/content/05-security.md

 ### Results and Implications

-Personas played a critical role in helping us to decide which users and needs to target in our design process.
+Personas played a critical role in helping us decide which users and needs to target in our design process.
 Narrowing the focus of our dashboard project early was crucial due to the time constraints of our project.
 We decided that the dashboard should not be too high level for only CEOs or just another tool for analysts.
-We targeted our dashboard to both cyber analysts and managers by combining features for analysts to quickly explore the data with standard visualizations for managers to quickly comprehend the details of the data; see [@fig:dashboard1] for the first prototype of our design using these two personas.
+We targeted our dashboard to both cyber analysts and managers by combining features for analysts to quickly explore the data with standard visualizations for managers to easily comprehend the details of the data; see [@fig:dashboard1] for the first prototype of our design using these two personas.
 Furthermore, the narrowed design focus uncovered several key user needs for our project.
 By brainstorming off these needs, we were able to ideate